JaxForReal/jasm2/README.md

 - [ ] memory mapping for graphics output
 - [ ] memory mapping for mouse location, keys pressed, other SDL events
 - [ ] syscalls for input events
+- [ ] ability to run in either console or graphics mode

 # Language
 ## Values